 When you first get your Part B insurance (for example when you turn 65) you can buy a Medicare Supplement plan without having to qualify based on your Medical history or by taking a Medical Examination.
 This is called “Open Enrollment”, and you qualify for the guaranteed issue during this time.
 However, once your original guaranteed issue rights are gone, what happens if you want to change plans?
 Are there any times when you can change plans without having to take a Medical Exam after your original guaranteed issue rights expire?

-Guaranteed Issue that has to do with Switching away from Medicare Advantage, PACE, or SELECT Plans:
+This has to do with switching away from Medicare Advantage, PACE, or SELECT Plans:

 - Your Medicare Advantage Plan decides to leave your area, or you move out if it's service area.

 - A Medicare Advantage Plan is one that has a network.
 It is also known as a Medicare PPO or a Medicare HMO.
 Many companies sell these plans, which are also known as MAPD plans, or MA plans.

 - When your plan leaves, then you are entitled to an SEP, which stands for “Special Election Period”.
 A SEP allows you to change your plan without having to wait for open enrollment (which is October 15th through December 7th of each year).

 - If you ever have a SEP-based on your move, you may want to check to see if Medicare Advantage is still the best plan for you before signing up for another Medicare Advantage plan.